 3 Resolving Conflict Example

-A page document in your app project is designed as shown below:
+A page document in your app is designed as shown below:

 Your colleague makes the following changes in the main line: